thecosmicslug/StardewMod-ExpandedFridgeAGAIN/README.md

 # ExpandedFridge  + bugfixes
-This project was forked from [https://github.com/Uwazouri/ExpandedFridge] and so far contains the UI Scale bugix from SampaioTS.
+This project was forked from [https://github.com/Uwazouri/ExpandedFridge] and so far contains the UI Scale bugix from 'SampaioTS' and GenericModConfigMenu support.

 Eventually looking to add Ginger island support and compatibility with 'Better Chests'.